Georgios Paligeorgos

 Georgios Paligeorgos (Γεώργιος Παληγεώργος; born 9 February 1990) is a Greek footballer currently playing for Tyrnavos in the Greek Football League.
 He has previously played for AEK Athens, Anagennisi Karditsa, Thrasyvoulos, Ethnikos Asteras and Iraklis.

-He began his career at "Elpides Agriniou", and moved to AEK's youth teams in the summer of 2005.
+He began his career at Elpides Agrinio and moved to AEK's youth teams.
 Along with Panagiotis Tachtsidis, Michalis Pavlis, Savvas Gentsoglou and many other AEK youth players, they compose a group of players that AEK bases a lot on for the future of the club.

 Career

 Youth years

-He began his career at "Elpides Agriniou", and moved to AEK Athens' youth teams in the Summer of 2005.
-Along with Panagiotis Tachtsidis, Michalis Pavlis, Savvas Gentsoglou and many other AEK young players, they composed a group of players that AEK based a lot on for the future of the club.
+He began his career at Elpides Agriniou and in the summer of 2005 he moved to the academies of AEK Athens.
+Alongside players such as Panagiotis Tachtsidis, Michalis Pavlis, Savvas Gentsoglou and many others, they composed a group of players that AEK based a lot on for the future of the club.

 Professional career

 He was promoted to AEK Athens senior team the 2006–07 season and signed a professional contract until the end of 2010–11 season.
 His only league appearance with AEK was in May 2007 against Panionios.

-For the 2007–2008 season, Paligeorgos was loaned out by AEK to Greek Third Division club, Anagennisi Karditsa.
+For the 2007–08 season, Paligeorgos was loaned out by AEK to Greek Third Division club, Anagennisi Karditsa.
 He played a major role in Karditsa's promotion to the Second Division.
 His loan to Karditsa was extended for one more year, before he was loaned to Thrasyvoulos F.C. for the 2009–11 Beta Ethniki season.

-In January 2012, Paligeorgos signed for Iraklis 1908. Οn 31 July 2014 he signed a contract with Greek Football League club Tyrnavos.
+In January 2012, Paligeorgos signed for Iraklis. Οn 31 July 2014 he signed a contract with Greek Football League club Tyrnavos.